 Drive the Peak to Peak — it’s beautiful anytime of the year, but when fall colors are out, it’s spectacular!
 Combine this scenic drive with elk watching in Estes Park and an overnight in a classic mountain cabin, and you’ve got a fall trip to be remembered.

 Stretching 55 miles from Estes Park to I-70, the Peak to Peak Highway is about a 3 hour drive with stops along the way.

-Designated a Colorado Scenic Byway, it begins as CO Highway 7 in Estes Park, passes Lily Mountain, Lily Lake, Twin Sisters, and Wild Basin in Rocky Mountain National Park.
+Designated a Colorado Scenic Byway in 1918, it begins as CO Highway 7 in Estes Park, passes Lily Mountain, Lily Lake, Twin Sisters, and Wild Basin in Rocky Mountain National Park.
 Just past Allenspark it turns south on CO Highway 72, goes to Nederland where it continues south on CO Highway 119, through Blackhawk, through Clear Creek Canyon and down to I-70.
 Click to see Map.

 Stops along the Way

 - Lily Lake – a beautiful roadside mountain lake with a short, flat trail around it.
 Enjoy majestic views of Longs Peak and Estes Cone

 - Wild Basin – entrance to the southern part of Rocky Mountain Park, and wonderful day and backpack hikes into the Park.
 Visit Calypso Cascades cool, rushing waterfalls.
 In order to park at either Lily Lake or Wild Basin between May 26 and Oct 22, 2023 and between 9am and 2pm, a daily Timed Entry Permit for “the rest of the Park” is required.